 3. Restoring Your Smile After Total Tooth Loss

 Have you lost all your teeth in one jaw or both?
 Here too, your best options for replacing those missing teeth lie in dental implant based restorations.
-Washington, DC patients who need total tooth replacement can have several dental implants placed in the jawbone – anywhere from 4 to 8, depending upon the technique used – to firmly anchor a full arch of replacement teeth.
+Patients who need total tooth replacement can have several dental implants placed in the jawbone – anywhere from 4 to 8, depending upon the technique used – to firmly anchor a full arch of replacement teeth.

 This sort of restoration is often referred to as permanent dentures, since they are not removed at night or for cleaning like traditional dentures.
 Rather, they are permanently fixed in place – removable only by a dentist – and are cared for like natural teeth – brushed, flossed and given regular dental cleanings.